harvard-dce/mh-opsworks/README.md

 If your local version is ahead of the remote authoritative version you'll get a chance to see the differences and then publish your local changes.

+### Base secrets

+If you'd like to share common secrets among your cluster configurations, create a file named `base-secrets.json` in the bucket defined by `cluster_config_bucket_name`.
+The contents of this file are included automatically in `stack` -> `chef` -> `custom_json` during cluster creation.
+See the example `base-secrets.json` file in `templates/base-secrets.json`.
+This should save you some time during cluster creation.

 ### NFS storage options

 The default cluster configuration assumes you're using NFS storage provided by